Skip to main content

 This sample was created using the design theme Proposal Pack Safety #4.
 You can recreate this same sample using any of our Proposal Pack design themes and have it customized for your business.

-We include this Mining Safety Sample Proposal in PDF and editable Word format chapters that can be customized using the included Wizard software.
+We include this sample in PDF and editable Word format chapters that can be customized using the included Wizard software when purchased with a Proposal Pack or the Professional Bundle.

 To create your customized proposal using your logo and colors, get Proposal Pack for Any Business.
 We include this sample in every Proposal Pack.